MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/find-your-office-365-tenant-id.md

 - Strat_OD_admin
 - M365-collaboration
 ms.assetid: 6891b561-a52d-4ade-9f39-b492285e2c9b
-description: "Learn how to find the Office 365 tenant ID for your organization."
+description: "Learn how to find the Microsoft 365 tenant ID for your organization."
 ---

-# Find your Office 365 tenant ID
+# Find your Microsoft 365 tenant ID

-Your Office 365 tenant ID is a globally unique identifier (GUID) that is different than your organization name or domain.
-You might need this identifier when you configure Group Policy objects for OneDrive.
+Your Microsoft 365 tenant ID is a globally unique identifier (GUID) that is different than your organization name or domain.
+You may need this identifier when you configure Group Policy objects for OneDrive.

-**To find your Office 365 tenant ID in the Azure AD admin center**
+**To find your Microsoft 365 tenant ID in the Azure AD admin center**

 Your tenant ID can be found in the **Directory ID** box on the [Properties page](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties).